Click on photographs to enlarge and obtain additional information about each tree species.

 Northern Red Oak (Quercus rubra)

 Native to Vermont.
 Large tree with rounded crown of stout, spreading branches.
-Found in moist, loamy, sandy, rocky and clay soils; often in pure stands.
+Most common oak species in Vermont, particularly through the Champlain Valley and lower Connecticut River valleys.
+Grows in moist, loamy, sandy, rocky and clay soils; often in pure stands.
 The northernmost, eastern oak.

 White Oak (Quercus alba)